The Santoku Kitchen Knife

 The Santoku knife is the triple threat of kitchen tools.
 A Japanese word meaning “three virtues,” Santoku in the world of cutlery refers to the knife’s three primary functions: cutting, mincing, and dicing.
 Many pros and enthusiasts consider the Santoku knife’s performance in these areas to be second to none.
 When the Santoku knife is Lamson made, then, its performance may downright defy description.

-Explore Santoku Knives made by Lamson
+Checkout all the Santoku Knives made by Lamson